AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

-where phi_on_eb is the MultiFab holding the Dirichlet values in every cut cell, and coeff again is a real number or a MultiFab holding the coefficient of the gradient at each cell with an EB face, i.e. :math:`/beta` in equation :ref:`eqn::abeclap` located at the EB surface centroid.
+where phi_on_eb is the MultiFab holding the Dirichlet values in every cut cell, and coeff again is a real number or a MultiFab holding the coefficient of the gradient at each cell with an EB face, i.e. :math:`\beta` in equation :eq:`eqn::abeclap` located at the EB surface centroid.

 Currently there are options to define the face-based coefficients on face centers vs face centroids, and to interpret the solution variable